ImfyShi/TSRL42DCSPCC/README.md

 # TSRL42DCSPCC
-code for tree search based reinforcement learning approach for 2D cutting stock problem with complex constraints
+code for manuscript ``tree search based reinforcement learning approach for 2D cutting stock problem with complex constraints'' will be avaliable after manuscript is published.